qmk/qmk_firmware/keyboards/handwired/onekey/kb2040/readme.md

-# Raspberry Pi 2040 onekey
+# Adafruit KB2040 onekey with OLED

 To trigger keypress, short together pins *GP4* and *GP5*.